LIFE IN 18th CENTURY ENGLAND

 The history of English society

-Many towns in England were improved in the later 18th century when bodies of men called Paving or Improvement Commissioners were formed by Acts of Parliament.
-They had powers to pave and clean the streets and sometimes to light them with oil lamps and candles.
+In the later 18th century bodies of men called Paving or Improvement Commissioners were formed in many towns.
+They had powers to pave and clean the streets and sometimes to light them with oil lamps.
 Some also arranged collections of rubbish.
-Since most of it was organic it could be sold as fertiliser.
+Since most of it was organic it could be sold as fertilizer.

 The history of towns in England